Right now, 95% of us are already saying “Mental Health! not me, that’s for crazy people”.

 If at any time you feel that you would like to seek help but don’t want to tell a friend then get in touch with Mental Health Support Services such as your organisations Employee Assistance Program (EAP) or Beyond Blue or the Black Dog Institute.

 It’s Good to Talk.
 Recovery Partners offer organisations an Employee Assistance Program (EAP).
-Our team of experienced counsellors can help you (and your employees) with work related or personal issues.
-We are a national company that offer confidential face to face counselling in a variety of locations or phone counselling sessions.
+Our team of experienced counsellors can help you (and your employees) with work-related or personal issues.
+We are a national company that offers confidential face to face counselling in a variety of locations or phone counselling sessions.